kevinthecity/backend_starter/README.md

 # Backend starter kit

 Simple no-magic backend starter kit.
 Perfect for the frontend developer who wants to see *explicitly* how everything works.
 The easier way to use this is running locally and on Heroku.
-Installtion instructions for Mac OS.
+Installation instructions for Mac OS.

 *Small Note*: I am not really a backend developer!
 So if you think there are things that could be improved to make this easier and/or nicer, please submit PRs or open issues, would love your feedback!